'Cirkus' box office: Ranveer Singh's comedy drama is struggling at the box office

 #Cirkus continues to struggle… Is unable to take advantage of the big #Christmas weekend… 2022 ends with a huge disappointment… Fri 6.25 cr, Sat 6.40 cr, Sun 8.20 cr+.
 Total: ₹ 20.85 cr. #India biz. pic.twitter.com/VMk6OgL7UX— taran adarsh (@taran_adarsh) December 26, 2022

-The film starring Varun Sharma, Pooja Hegde, Jacqueline Fernandez, and Johnny Lever collected 6.5 crores on Friday and 6.25 crore on Saturday, totalling 6.40 crore.
+The film starring Pooja Hegde, Varun Sharma, Jacqueline Fernandez, and Johnny Lever collected 6.5 crores on Friday and 6.25 crores on Saturday.

 "#Cirkus continues to send shock waves...
 After a dismal start on Day 1, the business is flat on Day 2...
 Maharashtra and Gujarat—the prime markets for Rohit Shetty movies—remain low.
 All eyes on Day 3 [#Christmas]… Friday: 6.25 cr, Saturday: 6.40 cr+.
 Total: 12.65 cr. #India biz,'' Taran Adarsh another Tweet reads.